 | Total rollout cost | Lower unit price but higher support and commissioning overhead. | Lower total cost via fewer field issues and less re-validation effort. |

-These are common deployment paths for PACS vendors and integrators building standardized workstation environments.
+Common deployment paths for PACS vendors and integrators building standardized workstation environments.

-Maintain stable availability to support long-term PACS workstation programs and standardized deployments.
+Maintain stable availability for long-term workstation deployment.

 For diagnostic reading where stable grayscale and consistent presentation are the priority.